-I think the world of minibeasts is amazing!
+The world of minibeasts is amazing!
 There is always something new to learn.
-Here are a just a few of the most fascinating facts about minibeasts but I am sure if you do some research of your own you will find even more.
+Here are a just a few of the most fascinating facts about minibeasts but if you do some research of your own you will find even more.

 Most minibeasts eat either plants or other invertebrates.
 But did you know that some eat more unusual things, including solid wood, animal droppings and rotten food?
 It might sound disgusting but they are very good for the environment because they recycle lots of waste materials!